 Everyone wants to feel good and look good so incorporate that into your bridal shower, suggests Raquel Bickford of ROQUE Events.
 "Creating sugar scrubs will be fun, plus the guests will take them home and use them to get that sought-after glow," Bickford says.
-You can also have someone show the group how to blend essential oils to promote sleep or relaxation, or even have a parfumeur help you make a custom scent.
+You can also have someone show the group how to blend essential oils to promote sleep or relaxation, or even have a perfumer help you make a custom scent.

 School Your Guests in Calligraphy

-Beautiful script is becoming more important in the days of technology; if you’re going to handwrite something, it best be well done!
+Beautiful script is becoming more important in the days of technology; so if you’re going to handwrite something, it best be well done.
 Sign everyone up for a calligraphy workshop, where you will begin to master envelope addressing and thank-you notes.
 It’s something many guests would love to learn, but often do not invest the time in taking a class.
 Plus, it will come in handy post-wedding, and if your girlfriends are also soon-to-be brides, they’ll really be singing your praises.

 Head to the Kitchen

 Cooking classes are all the rage for corporate team building, and the interactive quality of these parties makes them ideal for bridal showers, notes planner Andrea Freeman.
-Freeman advises to keep it simple and have guests make one item.
-For example, craft mozzarella and then enjoy caprese salads.
+Freeman advises to keep it simple and have guests make one item; for example, craft mozzarella and then enjoy Caprese salads.
 The communal activity also helps you bond with your closest gal pals.
 We bet they’ll be recalling the funny moments well beyond the wedding reception.

 Be Your Own Bartender

-Make it a Charity Fundraiser
+Make It a Charity Fundraiser

 Hire a Hot Chef

 We’re cutting straight to the point here: Invite a good-looking chef to show your gals how to whip up homemade pasta or that elusive hollandaise for eggs Benedict at home.
 A professional guiding the experience will ensure everyone has a great time, and well, you won’t be working the whole party.
 Planner Jove Meyer recommends offering snacks and drinks, so guests can serve themselves while learning to fold dumplings or whisk a French sauce.
-He also notes that the activity enhances the idea that it’s a party for everyone, not just the bride.
-“It takes the focus off the bride-to-be and allows it to be more of a group celebration,” he says.
+He also notes that the activity enhances the idea that it’s a party for everyone, not just the bride; “It takes the focus off the bride-to-be and allows it to be more of a group celebration,” he says.

 Do a Health and Wellness Day

 Are your guests heath gurus?
-Serve cold-pressed juices and acai bowls along with wellness chats for a fun-filled way to geek out on all-things well-being.
+Serve cold-pressed juices and acai bowls along with wellness chats for a fun-filled way to geek out on all things well-being.
 Bring in a yoga teacher to lead a vinyasa flow class or guide you through a meditation.
 Nutritionists can provide insight on ways to prep for the wedding when it comes to food, and skincare experts can talk beauty upgrades leading up to the big day.

-Bite into a Cheese Experience
+Bite Into a Cheese Experience

-Take a Makeup Classes
+Take a Makeup Class

-It’s time to get glam, just because it’s your bridal shower.
-Hire a makeup company—bonus points if it is your wedding day artist—to come on-site and lead a makeup class.
+It’s time to get glam, just because it’s your bridal shower so hire a makeup company—bonus points if it is your wedding day artist—to come on-site and lead a makeup class.
 You can focus on techniques like smoky eyes, highlighting and contouring, or applying false lashes.
 Whether most ladies admit it or not, they could all use a few pointers to elevate their looks or get out of their makeup ruts.
 Plus, your guests can employ the newly acquired skills for your wedding day to look extra fabulous.